redstone-finance/redstone-docs/docs/data-providers/deploy.md

 # Deploy

-In this section you will see how to run a RedStone node using Docker Compose.
+In this section, you will see how to run a RedStone node using Docker Compose.

 :::caution
-For production deployments consider using more sofisticated tools, e.g. Kubernetes.
+For production deployments consider using more sophisticated tools, e.g. Kubernetes.
 :::

 ### Requirements